Door to Door Storage

 Door To Door Storage was a self-storage company which provided a self-storage box service for customers to fill at their premises.
 It was acquired in May 2017 by U-Haul.
 The company delivers the storage boxes which customers load and then ships the boxes to their storage facilities.

+History

 Door To Door Storage was founded in Kent, Washington, in May 1996 by Tim Riley, a first-time entrepreneur who had previously worked for Shurgard Storage Centers.
 The company has locations in metropolitan areas all across the U.S., from Washington to Florida and California to New Hampshire.

+Dimensions

 The containers are 7 ft tall and measure 5 × 8 ft.
 Each will typically accommodate one to one-and-one-half rooms of household goods.
 They stand about 4 in above the ground and are made of pressure-treated 3/4" plywood with a weather-resistant cover.